ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/index.md

 ### S3 storage tuning

-Internally the ClickHouse merge tree uses two primary storage formats: [Wide and Compact](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#mergetree-data-storage).
-While the current implementation uses the default behavior of ClickHouse - controlled through the settings `min_bytes_for_wide_part` and `min_rows_for_wide_part`; we expect behavior to diverge for S3 in the future releases, e.g., a larger default value of min_bytes_for_wide_part encouraging a more Compact format and thus fewer files.
-Users may now wish to tune these settings when using exclusively s3 storage
+Internally, the ClickHouse merge tree uses two primary storage formats: [`Wide` and `Compact`](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#mergetree-data-storage).
+While the current implementation uses the default behavior of ClickHouse (controlled through the settings `min_bytes_for_wide_part` and `min_rows_for_wide_part`), we expect behavior to diverge for S3 in the future releases, e.g., a larger default value of `min_bytes_for_wide_part` encouraging a more `Compact` format and thus fewer files.
+Users may now wish to tune these settings when using exclusively S3 storage.

 ## S3 Backed MergeTree